MikitaYeudakimau/requests_test/README.md

 This script takes input string, splits it in list, checks for URL right spelling and all available HTTP methods and their status codes, except 405 status, with the response in JSON format

-In soon will be added async.
+~~In soon will be added async.~~
+Async is added.
+Need to rewrite tests and add url check for availability.